Riasy7/SoftwareLicenseManager/README.md

 # AJA Software Licenses' Manager

 This project is a Software Licensing Manager Website.
-It incorporates bits of code from Bootstrap, which is licensed under the MIT License.
+Please keep in mind this is just the front-end html aspect of the website and it solely here to showcase the front-end design and feel of the website.
+Please refer to the back-end repository for back-end features.

 ## Front-end Visual Representation: